Faculty- Led Events Grant

 Student administrative assistance

-The CLAS Business Administrator is responsible for the financial administration of the program and will track expenses for each program and provide expense reports.
+Sara Clemente, CLAS Events and Communication Officer, is responsible for the financial administration of the program and will track expenses for each program and provide expense reports.
+Faculty and graduate students coordinators are responsible for tracking expenses and working in conjunction with Ms. Clemente to ensure accuracy of expenses.
 Faculty and graduate student coordinators are responsible for complying with all Stanford and CLAS financial reimbursement and reporting requirements and policies.

 We encourage faculty to consult with CLAS Associate Director, Elizabeth Sáenz-Ackermann, in advance of submitting proposals.
 She will review drafts and collaborate in budget preparation up to one week before the submission deadline.
 Please see attachment below of a well-written proposal.